The Abolition of Slavery in America

 Less well known today is Theodore Dwight Weld, son of a pastor, and a disciple of the great preacher Charles Grandison Finney.
 Weld's book Slavery as It is, published in 1839, sold over 100,000 copies and was the most influential book in the abolition movement.

-The most influential abolitionist of all may have been this little remembered minister Theodore Weld.
-He was a brilliant orator who preached a simple message: Slavery is a sin.
-Weld surely created the mass constituency for the abolition movement.
+The most influential abolitionist of all may have been this little remembered minister.
+Weld was a brilliant orator who preached a simple message: Slavery is a sin.
+He surely created the mass constituency for the abolition movement.

 There were many nearly forgotten heroes, such as Samuel A. Smith, a white carpenter from Richmond, Virginia, who packed the slave Henry Brown into a crate and shipped him to freedom.
 Smith served eight years in prison for his efforts.
 Many Quakers played risky roles in the Underground Railroad and sheltered fugitive slaves in their homes.